Sparks29032/Squabble_Bot/README.md

 # Squabble Bot

-This is a bot to destroy children on the popular online video game Squabble.
+This is a bot to destroy little children on the popular online video game Squabble.